trentgup/Computer-Architecture/Motherboard.md

-For other uses, see Motherboard (disambiguation).
-A motherboard (also called mainboard, main circuit board,[1] or mobo) is the main printed circuit board (PCB) in general-purpose computers and other expandable systems.
-It holds and allows communication between many of the crucial electronic components of a system, such as the central processing unit (CPU) and memory, and provides connectors for other peripherals.
-Unlike a backplane, a motherboard usually contains significant sub-systems, such as the central processor, the chipset's input/output and memory controllers, interface connectors, and other components integrated for general use.

-Motherboard means specifically a PCB with expansion capabilities.
-As the name suggests, this board is often referred to as the "mother" of all components attached to it, which often include peripherals, interface cards, and daughterboards: sound cards, video cards, network cards, host bus adapters, TV tuner cards, IEEE 1394 cards; and a variety of other custom components.
+As the name sugjests the motherboard allows communication between multiple components of the computer(CPU and Memory).
+It's the "mother" of all of the components attached to it.
+You can also connect multiple pereprials to the motherboard.

 [Reference](https://en.wikipedia.org/wiki/Motherboard)

 [Return](README.md)